-David Schoenling is a technology support specialist at Gateway Community & Technical College.
+David Schoenling is an information technology coordinator at Gateway Community & Technical College.
 Mr. Schoenling earned an Associate in Applied Science from Gateway in 2015.
 He was a member of the 2017 Gateway Leadership Enrichment and Development (LEAD) Class.
 Mr. Schoenling enjoys boating, scuba diving, and spending time with his wife and family.
 His current term will expire July 31, 2022.

 Chuck Session is vice president of government affairs for Duke Energy Ohio and Kentucky.
 He is responsible for leading local and state government and regulatory policies, strategies and relationships impacting the company’s interests in Ohio and Kentucky, and those of its 850,000 electric customers and 533,000 natural gas customers.

 Mr. Session has worked for Duke Energy and its predecessor companies for more than 30 years.
 He currently services on the boards of directors for United Way of Greater Cincinnati, Kentucky Chamber of Commerce, Gateway Community & Technical College, Horizon Community Funds of Northern Kentucky and Northern Kentucky Tri-County Economic Development Corp.
 (Tri-ED).
 Mr. Session is a member of the Cincinnati Regional Business Committee and Cincinnati USA Regional Chamber’s Government Affairs Executive Committee.
 He is also a graduate of Leadership Kentucky.